The Geeze & Me

 I've tried to balance reality with that surreal quality of life's surprising twists and turns.
 Working with a great cast and the many collaborators who brought abundant creativity to the table is a thrill.

-I've learned from the Lopezes, Marsha Norman, Stephen Schwartz, Lisa Kron, Winnie Holzman, Doug Wright, Stephen Sondheim, Lin-Manuel Miranda, etc. The steadfastness of immersing oneself in the world of the project for years has become a metaphor for the aging process itself.
+I've learned from the Lopezes, Marsha Norman, Stephen Schwartz, Lisa Kron, Winnie Holzman, Doug Wright, Stephen Sondheim, Lin-Manuel Miranda, etc. The steadfastness of immersing oneself in the world of the project for years on end has become a metaphor for the aging process itself.

 I hope the show brings comfort as well as joy.